Tommy-Nguyen-cpu/MeetGreet/README.md

   2.1.
 For Linux/MacOS users, the script to install .NET SDK can be in the "MeetGreet" folder, which is the extracted folder.

  ![PathToDotNetScript](https://user-images.githubusercontent.com/75864631/230197968-9189912b-b7b3-47e8-9b81-83fcaf87efe3.jpg)

+ ** Note - the following commands will look different based on where you downloaded the zip file. **

     2.1.1.
 Run the following commands: